 Crossbill call types are not as fixed as once thought, according to researchers in Germany (Tim Melling).

-A number of ornithologists have categorised these call types since the 1990s, but discrepencies between the vocalisations for call types described by different researchers prompted a team from Germany to seek an explanation for the variation.
+A number of ornithologists have categorised these call types since the 1990s, but discrepancies between the vocalisations for call types described by different researchers prompted a team from Germany to seek an explanation for the variation.

 The team, led by Ralph Martin from the University of Freiburg, gathered in excess of 20,000 recordings of crossbill flight and excitement calls made between 1962 and 2019.
 Adopting the latest classification of crossbill call types, they looked at eight Crossbill call types, as well as incorporating Parrot Crossbill, Scottish Crossbill and Two-barred Crossbill into the analysis.

-Any deviations from the defined call type were recorded, then all recordings were scoured for similiar calls to capture the most exhaustic range of call variations possible.
+Any deviations from the defined call type were recorded, then all recordings were scoured for similar calls to capture the most exhaustic range of call variations possible.
 The team also looked at whether call types were influenced by each other, including checking whether call type 'N06', a Crossbill call type found in northern Britain and Ireland, was influenced by the irruption of continental call types.

 The researchers found that flight calls varied over time in all crossbill species included in the research, with the exception of Two-barred Crossbill.
 Excitement calls showed less temporal variation, this only being significant in 'N06' and Scottish Crossbill.